L400-RTI/Training-material/modules/12 - CICD and ALM.md

 #### Capacity and Scaling Mechanics

-A critical technical factor for RTI deployments is understanding how Eventhouse scales and costs:
+A critical technical factor for Real-Time Intelligence deployments is understanding how Eventhouse scales and costs:

 - Scaling driven primarily by hot cache size, not query volume.
 - Capacity auto-scales up when hot cache utilization exceeds thresholds (e.g., ~90%), scales down under ~70%.